f3d-app/f3d-website/docs/doc/dev/GENERATE.md

+# Tooling

-# How to generate the full coverage report
+## How to generate the full coverage report

 Requires `gcovr` program and `gcc` toolchain.